 How much is the Student Visitor Visa Fees?

 Quite clearly, an applicant needs to apply for short term student visitor visa UK online.
-Moreover, the short-term study visa fees for adult and child is £97.
+Moreover, the short-term study visa fees for adult and child are £97.
 And the cost of English language student visa for more than 6 months but not more than 11 months is £186.
-Evidently, the UK short term study and English language visitor visa processing time is usually within 15 working days.
+The UK short term study and English language visitor visa processing time is usually within fifteen working days.
 However, a few applications may take more than 15-30 working days.
-Perhaps, all 100% of the short term study and English language visitor visa applications are processed within 60 working days.
+All 100% of the short term study and English language visitor visa applications are processed within sixty working days.

-In fact, a short term student also has to meet the requirement relating to the conditions of stays in the UK.
+In fact, a short term student also must meet the requirement relating to the conditions of stays in the UK.
 Accordingly, a short term student or an individual on English language visa is not permitted to: